Hessel Observer Framework

 What is the Hessel Observer Framework?

-The HOF Parser implements a textual language for the COAml.
-It adapts to the configuration of traps that the application has made in the Hessel Observer Framework.
-The parser produce an intermediate representation that can be used to create an observer.
+The HOF Parser is able to parse a textual representation of the language.
+It adapts to the traps and domains the application using HOF has configured.
+The parser produces an intermediate representation that can be used to create an observer.
 The parser is optional as the application that uses the observer framework may include other ways to specify an observer, e.g. by using a drawing tool.

 Use Today

-UPPAAL CoVer
+Usage of HOF in UPPAAL CoVer

 In this project all libraries are used except the example implementations.
 The model type is timed automata and UPPAAL's verification engine is used.
 No utilities library is needed as the model checker saves the states and coverage itself.
 There is no persistence or real timer that is needed.

-xTrade Alarm Server
+Usage in xTrade Alarm Server

 In this case only the case observer library is used.
 The utilities interface are implemented in the xTrade Alarm Server itself.
 In this way both persistent storage and timers can be used.
 No parser is needed as the xTrade Administration tool will be able to specify the observers.